Are PDHs (formerly CMHs) the same as ASHA CEUs?Dec 28, 2020

 - other continuing education activities such as state association workshops, and seminars offered through other professional associations like those offered for continuing medical education (CME) units, university scientific symposia, and formal online, non-credit courses offered through a university (i.e., autism, literacy, neurological disorders, genetics, and ethics);

-If there an advantage to earning ASHA approved CEUs?
+Is there an advantage to earning approved ASHA CEUs?

-The benefit of CEU's over CMHs is that an ASHA approved CEU provider is already registered with ASHA and the provider can submit your participation directly to your CE registry for you.
+The main benefit of ASHA CEU's over PDHs is that an ASHA approved provider is already registered with ASHA and the provider can submit your participation directly to ASHA for you.

-Also, by using CEUs instead of CMHs, you will not need to submit any additional documentation to ASHA if you are randomly selected for a maintenance audit.
+Also, by earning ASHA CEUs instead of PDHs, you will not need to submit any additional documentation to ASHA if you are randomly selected for a maintenance audit, so there is no question or reason to worry that that your hours will or will not qualify.

-IMPORTANT: Some state licensing boards do NOT allow you to get all of your hours as CMHs and require a certain amount of certified CEU's so please contact your state board to verify compliance.
+HOWEVER: Some state licensing boards do NOT allow you to get all of your hours as PDHs and require a certain amount of certified ASHA CEUs so you will want to contact your state board to verify compliance before enrolling in an course offered by an an unapproved CE provider.